-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- The Corps Network has issued a public comment letter to the U.S. Forest Service regarding the environmental assessment for post-fire recovery actions on national forest system lands.
 The organization, which represents nearly 150 Service and Conservation Corps, highlights the vital role that Corps members play in fire mitigation, response, and recovery efforts across the country.

-Service and Conservation Corps engage young adults and recent veterans in projects that address more ST
+Service and Conservation Corps engage young adults and recent veterans in projects that address conservation and community needs.
+The Corps Netwo more ST

 USA Rice Voices Opposition to Proposed Elimination of Buy-Up Coverage for Prevented Planting (10)